grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/images-in-notifications.md

 6. Grafana does not delete screenshots from cloud storage.
 We recommend configuring a retention policy with your cloud storage service to delete screenshots older than 1 month.

 7. If Grafana is configured to upload screenshots to its internal web server, and accessing Grafana requires logging into a VPN or corporate network; image previews might not work in all instant messaging and communication platforms as some services rewrite URLs to use their CDN.
-If this happens, it is recommended that you use [integrations which support uploading images](#supported-contact-points) or [disabling images in notifications](#configuration) altogether.
+If this happens, we recommend using [integrations which support uploading images](#supported-contact-points) or [disabling images in notifications](#configuration) altogether.

 8. Grafana does not delete screenshots uploaded to its internal web server.
 To delete screenshots from `static_root_path/images/attachments` after a certain amount of time, it is recommended that you set up a CRON job.